-The World Health Organisation (WHO) today granted Emergency Use Listing (EUL) to Bharat Biotech’s COVID-19 vaccine Covaxin.
+A World Health Organisation (WHO) panel has recommended Emergency Use Listing (EUL) status for Bharat Biotech’s COVID-19 vaccine Covaxin, sources in the know of the development said.

-The TAG-EUL is an independent group that advises WHO on whether a COVID-19 vaccine can be listed for emergency use.
+The TAG-EUL is an independent advisory group that provides recommendations to WHO on whether a COVID-19 vaccine can be listed for emergency use under the EUL procedure.

 The TAG, on October 26, had sought "additional clarifications" from the company for Covaxin to conduct a final "risk-benefit assessment" for Emergency Use Listing of the vaccine.